mgeduld/the-great-gatsby/index.md

 **TOM (ACTOR TWO)**

 You’ll give McKee a letter of introduction to your husband, so he can do some studies of him.
-‘George B. Wilson at the Gasoline Pump,’ or something like that.”
+‘George B. Wilson at the Gasoline Pump,’ or something like that.

 **CATHERINE (ACTOR FOUR)**